 When times are good, client reporting is easy.
 But when portfolios underperform, markets turn bearish, or key holdings run into trouble, clients get anxious.
 Communicating bad news takes finesse, and investment firms who do it well build lasting client relationships.

-The first rule for communicating bad news: stay calm.
-Your clients will take their cues from you, and in fact they are looking for reasons to stick with you.
+The first rule for communicating bad news: Stay calm.
+Your clients will take their cues from you.
+In fact, they are looking for reasons to stick with you.
 To help them do so confidently:

 Purcell Communications can work with you to identify your firm’s core messages, values, and investment principles.
 We’ll help you create tools to consistently communicate your messages.